Work UI/UX Visual Archive About

 Subject View

-The subjects view allowed exploration in the relationship between various subjects and the date that the article was published.
-Viewers can zoom in and out of the chart to explore different subjects and trends.
+The subjects view enables exploration of the relationship between different subjects and the publication date of each article.
+Viewers can zoom in and out of the chart to analyze various subjects and observe trends over time.

 View Website